 The material was developed in 1928 by various chemists like William Chalmers, Otto Röhm, and Walter Bauer, and was first introduced in the market under the Plexiglas trademark in 1933, by the German ‘Röhm & Haas AG’, along with its partner and U.S. affiliate ‘Rohm and Haas Company’.
 The most common method of production is mass polymerization, wherein extruded sheets are often manufactured from polymerized pellets.
 The original discovery of this process was made by German chemists Fittig and Paul in 1877.
 However, it was not until 1936 that the process was further refined to produce acrylic safety glass for commercial applications.

+Innovations such as anti-algae coatings, non-yellowing sheets that offer high protection against UV and rain, and unusual design flexibility offered for construction applications have also contributed to industry growth in recent years.
 Among all the thermoplastics, this particular plastic possesses the highest surface hardness and is different from conventional plastics owing to its unique properties such as high transparency, UV resistance, high durability and recyclability.

 Benefits offered by PMMA sheets & films

 PMMA is completely recyclable as it can be broken down into its constituent parts by using the special thermal process.
 The product is heated to around 400 degrees Celsius to obtain the staring material methyl methacrylate (MMA).
 On distillation of the liquid MMA to over 99% purity we get the original material back which can be used again as a starting material.
 It is an economical alternative for polycarbonate, in matters of flexural strength, tensile strength, UV tolerance and transparency.
 Another advantage over polycarbonate is that PMMA does not contain bisphenol-A subunits, which are potentially harmful.